caigoshinobi/pwnvoyage/WRITEUPS/PWNVOYAGE_L1.md

-# PWNVOYAGE / SPECIAL / PROLOGUE
+# PWNVOYAGE / GAME / PWN-VOYAGE_L1

 Here we have a prompt, necessary to cross the bridge.